Motivic cohomology of equicharacteristic schemes: Definition of

 To prove the claim we apply the same $t$-structure argument as in Propositions \ref{prop:compat} and \ref{prop:mot-v-bms}.
-We have already noted in the proof of Proposition \ref{prop:mot-v-bms} that $\Fil^j_\sub{cla}K$ is $j$-connective for any $j\ge0$, so it remains only to show that $L_\sub{cdh}\Fil^{<j}_\sub{BMS}\TC(X)$ vanishes in cohomological degrees $\le -j$ for each smooth $\bb F_p$-scheme $X$; by induction it is enough to check that $L_\sub{cdh}\bb Z_p(i)^\sub{syn}(X)$ is supported in cohomological degrees $\ge i$ for each $i\ge0$.
-At least modulo $p$ this bound follows from the equivalence which holds in fact for any qcqs $\bb F_p$-scheme and will be explained in the proof of Theorem \ref{theorem_GL} below.
+We have already noted in the proof of Proposition \ref{prop:mot-v-bms} that $\Fil^j_\bb A\K$ is $j$-connective for any $j\ge0$, so it remains only to show that $L_\sub{cdh}\Fil^{<j}_\sub{BMS}\TC(X)$ vanishes in cohomological degrees $\le -j$ for each smooth $\bb F_p$-scheme $X$; by induction it is enough to check that $L_\sub{cdh}\bb Z_p(i)^\sub{syn}(X)$ is supported in cohomological degrees $\ge i$ for each $i\ge0$.
+But $L_\sub{cdh}\bb Z_p(i)^\sub{syn}(X)$ is derived $p$-complete by Lemma \ref{lemma_derived_p_complete}, so it is enough to check this coconnectivity modulo $p$, where it follows from \eqref{eqn_Geisser_eh}. \end{proof}